Do You Have to Go to Court for a Car Accident in South Florida?

 Even once a lawsuit is filed, there are months of pre-trial litigation, including motion practice and discovery, during which there is still an opportunity to arrive at a negotiated settlement.

-Ways You Can Avoid Court for a Car Accident Claim
+Ways You Can Avoid Court

 At Gonzalez & Cartwright, P.A., we understand that some people may be uncomfortable with the prospect of being inside a courtroom.
 However, there are steps that can be taken to improve the chances that your car accident claim is settled before the need to go to court, such as: